dmahugh/github/overview.md

 ![logfile](images/logfile.jpg)

 Note that Personal Access Tokens are not displayed or written to log files - just the first 2 and last 2 characters, to help identify which PAT was used.

+## minimizing GitHub API responses
+The JSON payload returned by GitHub API calls may contain many URLs for each entity.
+These are endpoints for getting other data related to the entity, and they're handy if you're implementing a user interface, but not needed for common data analysis and reporting tasks.
+If you're capturing large numbers of GitHub API responses for reporting purposes, the presence of all of those long URL strings can significantly bloat your data &mdash; in one instance, for example, I found that a 360MB stream of GitHub API responses (from the ```collaborators``` endpoint) contained over 300MB of URLs.

+Two functions are provided in gitinfo for minimizing these bloated responses:

+* ```remve_github_urls()``` takes a dictionary object as input, which represents an entity returned by a GitHub API call, and returns a slimmed-down version with all of the *_url entries removed.
+* ```minimize_json()``` takes a disk file as input (containing the JSON serialization of a list of entity dictionaries) and writes a slimmed-down version to a specified output file.

 ## writing CSV files
 Gitinfo query functions return a list of namedtuple objects, and the ```write_csv()``` function can be used to write these lists to a CSV file: